lavaeater/turbo-rocket-ultra/README.md

 So, anyways, I have started doing my OWN ui Framework, because I just love to waste time.

 Here's what I want:
-* select an image from disk
+* select an image from disk <- not doing
-* show that image
+* show that image <- done
-* allow specifying sprite dimensions
+* allow specifying sprite dimensions <- done
-* draw lines over texture for sprites
+* draw lines over texture for sprites <- done
-* iterate over lines and tag them with some kind of metadata
+* iterate over lines and tag them with some kind of metadata <- not done
 * save this data so it can be loaded later

 That's what we should do now.